-A grant can be issued without actual death being established, and can be made on the presumption of death.
-The person who is claiming that someone has died must establish to the Court's satisfaction that this person is likely to be dead.
+A Grant can be issued without actual death being established and can be made on the presumption of death.
+The person who is claiming that someone has died must establish to the court's satisfaction that this person is likely to be dead.

-Before the Court will declare a person to be presumed dead, the law generally requires a person to be missing for seven years without being heard of, and that there are people who would normally have heard from the person in that time but have not.
-Where the circumstances show that in all probability death has occurred, the Court is able to infer death without waiting for the seven-year period.
+Before the court will declare a person to be presumed dead, the law generally requires a person to be missing for seven years without being heard of, and that there are people who would normally have heard from the person in that time but have not.
+Where the circumstances show that in all probability death has occurred, the court is able to infer death without waiting for the seven-year period.

-Where a grant is issued on the presumption of death, the estate assets cannot be distributed without the leave of the Court.
+Where a Grant is issued on the presumption of death, the estate assets cannot be distributed without the leave of the court.

-There may be some instances where it needs to be established who died first, for example to determine the order of wills or ownership of assets.
+There may be some instances where it needs to be established who died first – for example, to determine the order of Wills or ownership of assets.
 Where it cannot be established who died first, there is a presumption that the oldest person died first.

-The Wills Act 1997 (Vic) provides that beneficiaries must survive the deceased by 30 days before they become entitled to a gift under the will.
+The Wills Act 1997 (Vic) provides that beneficiaries must survive the deceased by 30 days before they become entitled to a gift under the Will.
 If beneficiaries die within that 30-day period, they are treated as if they had died before the deceased.
-This does not apply if the will shows a different intention.
+This does not apply if the Will shows a different intention.

-Despite the rule regarding the 30 days, an executor can make a distribution of assets, such as money, to the spouse, partner or child of a deceased within this 30-day period.
+Despite the rule regarding the 30 days, an executor can make a distribution of assets, such as money, to the spouse, partner, or child of a deceased within this 30-day period.
 The distribution needs to be made by the executor in good faith, and must be for the purpose of providing maintenance, support or education to the beneficiary.
-The amount distributed will also be deducted from the relevant person’s entitlement under the will.
+The amount distributed will also be deducted from the relevant person’s entitlement under the Will.
 If the beneficiary dies within the 30-day period, the distribution is treated as an expense of the estate.

-the circumstances under which the will was lost;
+- the circumstances under which the Will was lost

-evidence that the will maker did not revoke the will.
+- evidence that the Will maker did not revoke the Will.

-Affidavits are also usually required of witnesses to the will.
-Where the witnesses cannot be located, other evidence will be needed to corroborate the valid signing of the will or to establish that the document is an informal will.
+Affidavits are also usually required of witnesses to the Will.
+Where the witnesses cannot be located, other evidence will be needed to corroborate the valid signing of the Will or to establish that the document is an informal Will.

-What happens if there is no will?
+When there is no Will

 If a deceased intestate leaves a partner and children of that partner, the partner is entitled to the whole of the estate.
 This is because the law assumes that the surviving partner will provide for their children later upon their death.

-The superannuation entitlements of a deceased person (known as “death benefits”) do not always form part of the deceased's estate and so can often be distributed without the need for a grant.
-These entitlements may include the deceased’s accumulated member’s balance as well as insurance proceeds.
-The deceased may have executed a “binding death benefit nomination” form, which designates to where the deceased person wanted their balance go.
-This may be directly to a partner or children, or into their estate.
+The superannuation entitlements of a deceased person (known as death benefits) do not always form part of the deceased person's estate and so can often be distributed without the need for a Grant.
+These entitlements may include the deceased person’s accumulated member’s balance as well as insurance proceeds.
+The deceased may have executed a “binding death benefit nomination” form, which designates where the deceased person wanted their balance to go.
+This may be directly to a dependent, such as a partner or children, or into their estate.